TAP Water Bottle Challenge: Together Against Plastic

 The GraduateGreen plastics campaign

-In 2019, students from the BHS Global Leadership class working together to create the TAP Challenge to raise awareness about, and donations for, clean water in Brookline's sister city, Quezalguaque, Nicaragua.
+In 2019, students from the BHS Global Leadership class launched the annual TAP Challenge to raise awareness about, and donations for, clean water in Brookline's sister city, Quezalguaque, Nicaragua.
 The first TAP Challenge took place December 9-20, 2019.

 The Challenge: Refrain from purchasing single use plastic beverage bottles for 10 days; donate $10 instead to the Quezalguaque clean water initiative (bottles cost $2 each at Brookline High).